WOVNio/wovnjava/README.md

 ### 2.12. showVersion

-A flag to disable hide the version number of `X-Wovn-Handler` header.
+A flag to control whether or not to show wovnjava version number in the `X-Wovn-Handler` HTTP response header.

 Turn off showVersion by setting the parameter to false.
 ```XML